 We are the voice of agriculture

-Its mission statement is to "Strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
-Its vision is to "Envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
+Our mission statement is to "Strengthen a diverse agricultural community by supporting and advocating for Massachusetts farm families."
+Our vision is to "Envision a world with plentiful high-quality agricultural products, productive open land, and a robust and prosperous farming community.
 We are committed to working with like-minded groups to achieve these goals."

-For more than 100 years, Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and helped keep them farming.
-This could be seen during the COVID-19 pandemic, when MFBF worked on farmers behalf to:
+For more than 100 years, the Massachusetts Farm Bureau Federation has been an advocate for farmers in the Commonwealth and has helped keep them farming.
+MFBF works on the behalf of farmers:

 We also are an advocate for the equine industry and aquaculture.